JiriSlof/KnowledgeBase/MS SQL Server.md

 - Assign a SQL Server Core license to each virtual core used by virtual machine or container running SQL Server.
 - Minimum of 4 Core licenses per virual machine.
 - Applicable for SQL Server Standard and Enterprise.
+> [!CAUTION]
+> *Be aware that Core-based license for virtual OSE becomes benefit of Software Assurence since SQL Server Version SQL Server 2022 released Nov 16, 2022.
+> <br>Server Licenses (per core) – Licensing by Individual Virtual OSE are available for subscription licenses or licenses with active Software Assurance only for SQL Server 2022 and higher.*
 ![obrazek](https://github.com/JiriSlof/KnowledgeBase/assets/168433423/bc7ad598-b247-4522-b3b7-bc973f6f84dd)

 ### Enterprise Core licenses rights